aimms/how-to/Articles/520/520-evolution-of-transport-layer-security.rst

 Upgrading to AIMMS PRO  On-Premise 2.37.2 or Later:
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-When AIMMS PRO is upgraded from before AIMMS PRO 2.37.2 to AIMMS PRO 2.37.2 or later; the PRO AppLauncher that supports TLS 1.3 also becomes available.
+When AIMMS PRO On-Premise is upgraded from before AIMMS PRO On-Premise 2.37.2 to AIMMS PRO On-Premise 2.37.2 or later; the PRO AppLauncher that supports TLS 1.3 also becomes available.
 For End-Users of WinUI applications to make use of this AppLauncher, they will need to

 *   download (AIMMS PRO Portal > Help > Getting started > Button Download App Launcher) and